theChristopher16/pack1703-portal/COPSE_TEST_LOGIN.md

 ## What is Copse?

-**Copse** (a small grove or group of trees) is a test organization showcasing:
+**Copse** demonstrates the platform's multi-tenant capabilities by showcasing:
+- How any organization can have their own branded portal
-- Custom branding and theming
+- Custom branding and theming without code
-- Multi-tenant organization capabilities
-- Alternative design aesthetic from Pack 1703
+- Platform positioning: member coordination, events, payments, AI
+- Flexibility to serve scout packs, school clubs, and small teams

 ## Features

 ### 🎨 Custom Branding
-- **Organization Name**: Copse Scout Collective
+- **Organization Name**: Copse
-- **Tagline**: "Growing Together in Nature"
+- **Tagline**: "Your organization, powered"
+- **Value Proposition**: Everything your organization needs—member coordination, events, payments, and AI assistance—without the spreadsheets and email chaos
 - **Color Palette**:
   - Primary: Deep Forest Green (#2D5016)
   - Secondary: Saddle Brown (#8B4513)